IDE Agent OpenAI

 Updating logo

-Pricing: Offers a mix of free resources and premium plans for advanced features and personalized guidance.
+Pricing: Offers a free tier with limited features and paid plans starting at $19/month for advanced capabilities and higher usage limits.
 View →

 Cody by Sourcegraph card